 Paranormal investigators often try to use different techniques to communicate with the spirit world.
-What is important to note is that scrying is not a tool that can summon spirits.
-It is a tool of self reflection.
+It is a tool of self-reflection.
 It is a form of psychoanalysis where you are creating a direct connection with your subconscious by suppressing your identity and ego.
-It is thought by investigators that by unlocking the subconscious mind that it is opening up the possibility to have have a psychic vision or perhaps spirit communication much like in the way a spirit can connect with a medium.
+It is thought by investigators that unlocking the subconscious mind that it is opening up the possibility to have a psychic vision or perhaps spirit communication much like in the way a spirit can connect with a medium.
 It could come in the form of seeing your face change or morph into something else (perhaps that of a spirit).
 It could be that you begin to see a vision in your mind's eye.
 Perhaps it is a spirit communicating with you.
 You could even see something over your shoulder that no one else can see.
 Of course like with the Ganzfeld experiment, by focusing on the same spot for a prolonged period of time, it could also be a hallucination.
 It is up to the person scrying to decide and how it works is dependent on the individual.
 They need to be open and they need to be willing to push their mind.
 It would seem as well that those more sensitive to the paranormal are possibly more likely to have some sort of success as their subconscious is already quite open.

 There are a lot of different ways in which you can scry.
 There is no right or wrong way as it is something very personal to the person involved.
 An important thing to remember is that you are opening yourself up for something to come and communicate with you.
 If you believe in doing paranormal protection, it is something you should do before your session.
 If you don't believe in doing protection or you want to wait until after, again each to their own it is a personal thing.

-Ideally it is something that can be done at night or in a very dark room as it will help you to focus.
+Ideally, it is something that can be done at night or in a very dark room as it will help you to focus.
 It needs to be a quiet space as really it is almost a form of meditation.
-In fact some people like to mediate before hand or play a relaxation track to put them in the right mental state before they proceed.
+In fact, some people like to meditate beforehand or play a relaxation track to put them in the right mental state before they proceed.
 You need to be able to clear your mind and I of all people know that can be a difficult thing to do.

 Turn the lights off, light your candle and you are ready to go.
 When you look at the mirror, you want to almost look right through it.
 Don't look at yourself, try to look past yourself.
 Try to keep your eyes focused on the one spot.
 Let blinking come naturally.
 You have to blink, you can't keep your eyes open for 15 minutes so it will take a little bit of adjustment to stop thinking about blinking.
 Go with the flow.
 If an image or vision pops into your head go with it.
 If you start to see yourself changing in the mirror, again go with it and see what message is coming across.
 Verbalize what you are seeing.
 When your session is finished, write down what you have seen, felt, heard.
 Again it is something that is very personal and it may not make sense to anyone else but you.
 It may not even make sense to you initially, but it may give you a light bulb moment later on where suddenly you have some clarity.